AD | Guest Post

 Getting Enough Sleep

 We really cannot stress enough how important sleep is.
-This is important for both your physical and mental wellbeing and it will help to maintain your metabolism and improve your mental clarity.
+This is important for both your physical and mental wellbeing.
+Sleep helps to maintain your metabolism and improve your mental clarity.

 Get Enough Exercise

 At school, we are far more likely to be involved in sports and, at the very least, have to take part in PE lessons.
 Then, with the big move to university, it can mean that many people then don’t get any exercise at all.
-This is bad news when you are trying to stay fit and healthy!
+This is bad news when you are trying to stay fit and healthy as a student!

 Going to classes and studying requires a lot of sitting around all day, so make sure you are incorporating some physical activity at least a few times a week into your routine.